Quandela/Perceval/docs/source/reference/logging.rst

 Logging
 =======

-To log with Perceval you can either a built-in Perceval logger or the python one.
+To log with Perceval you can either use a built-in Perceval logger or the python one.
 By default, our logger will be used.

-To have the perceval message log with the python logger, use this method:
+To log the perceval messages with the python logger, use this method:

 .. code-block:: python

     from perceval.utils import use_python_logger
     use_python_logger()

-To use back the perceval logger use this method:
+To switch back to using perceval logger, use:

 .. code-block:: python